YFValue Price Down 29% Over Last Week (YFV)

-YFValue (CURRENCY:YFV) traded down 7.7% against the U.S. dollar during the 24-hour period ending at 7:00 AM ET on April 1st.
-During the last week, YFValue has traded down 29% against the U.S. dollar.
-YFValue has a market capitalization of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last day.
-One YFValue token can now be bought for about $1.63 or 0.00008941 BTC on major exchanges.
+YFValue (CURRENCY:YFV) traded 7.7% lower against the U.S. dollar during the 24 hour period ending at 13:00 PM E.T. on April 3rd.
+YFValue has a total market cap of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last day.
+One YFValue token can now be purchased for $1.63 or 0.00008941 BTC on popular exchanges.
+During the last week, YFValue has traded 29% lower against the U.S. dollar.

 Here is how related cryptocurrencies have performed during the last day: